kiwapp/Template-Customer-Survey/sources/README.md

 ### Webservice URL

-Go to retails manager and to you app configurtion and write your Parse Rest-api-key, Application-id and Class name.
+Go to retails manager, select options of your app inside your app Set and write your Parse Rest-api-key, Application-id and Class name.
-Or you write  url to your own server.
+Or write url of your own server where you will send your form datas.

 ### Change Pictures